rysavy-ondrej/Netfox.NDX/Ndx.Diagnostics/DiagnosticConstraintLanguage.md

 Rule consists of three blocks.

 * Events are defined as maps because each event is assigned a name and expression that provides the event stream selector.
 * Assert block consists of a list of constraints.
-The meaning of assert is defined by the conjunction of its constrain expressions.ß
+The meaning of assert is defined by the conjunction of its constrain expressions.
 * Select block contains a map for creating resulting structure.

 ## Model and Interpretation